devitcn/devit-jdt/README.md

 - Install plugins and restart
 - Open Preferences, spelling,change spelling engine to "Default spelling engine path"

 Plans
 ---------

+0. hover, show field java doc
 1. code assist to generate map to bean access. for example map.put("props" bean.getProps);
 2. code complete sorter to access method unique in a block of code.
 3. code iteration when c+a+up down
-4. export java bean into jsdt for quick edit.
+4. export java bean as json template.
 5. some code template.
 6. file link: jump link in service test jsp js and properties. click link on jsp or js jump to controller or js file support expression evaluate.
-7. copy comment from filed,or sync edit comment on getter setter field.
-8. run/debug last launched
+7. run/debug last launched
+8.
+9.

 License
 ---------------